 1. Invest in the right tools.

-First up, you will need a blender that can get fruit, vegetables, grains, meat and other food to the perfect consistency.
+First up, you will need either a blender, a food processor, or a hand-held stick blender that can get fruit, vegetables, grains, meat and other food to the perfect consistency.
 For the first few months of solids, foods need to be pureed with minimal lumps – as your baby begins to get used to eating with a spoon instead of a bottle or breast, textures should be smooth to aid digestion.

-A good baby food freezer tray like the Kiddo Feedo Freezer Tray is also essential.
-These are designed to hold enough food for a baby-sized portion, and are made from flexible silicone that can be placed in the freezer for easy storage.
-At mealtimes, portions can be popped out in cubes and heated in the microwave before serving.
+A good freezer tray like the Kiddo Feedo Freezer Tray is also essential.
+Just portion out the puréed food into the individual compartments of the tray.
+Each portion holds 2.5oz (75ml) and has 1oz (30ml) and 2oz (60ml) volume markings for portioning out the servings.
+Cover with the silicone lid and place in the freezer for easy storage.
+At mealtimes, portions can be popped out and thawed before serving.

 A food thermometer will also come in handy to make sure that foods are just the right temperature for little mouths.